-Part of the reason for the increase in compliance checks is that HMRC have improved their analysis of the data they receive from third parties – such as banks with details of the accounts held by an individual.
+Part of the reason for the increase in compliance checks is that HMRC has improved their analysis of the data they receive from third parties – such as banks with details of the accounts held by an individual.
 HMRC are also now collecting more information on property sales, so more checks following the sale of a property can be expected.

 A considerable amount of the information received by HMRC will not have all the necessary details to determine whether tax has been underpaid.

-For example a bank account may be in the name of a grandparent but the money is held for the benefit of a grandchild.
-From the initial information held by HMRC it seems that the grandparent has undeclared income and therefore it would be reasonable to launch a compliance check.
-The compliance check may then be dealt with quite quickly by responding to HMRC that the interest received on the bank account in fact belongs to the grandchildren and providing evidence to support the answer.
+For example, a bank account may be in the name of a grandparent but the money is held for the benefit of a grandchild.
+From the initial information held by HMRC, it seems that the grandparent has undeclared income and therefore it would be reasonable to launch a compliance check.
+The compliance check may then be dealt with quite quickly by responding to HMRC that the interest received on the bank account, in fact, belongs to the grandchildren and providing evidence to support the answer.

 What happens if a compliance check finds that tax has been underpaid?

 If a compliance check does result in a finding that tax has been underpaid then HMRC will collect the tax by raising an assessment.
-In addition to any tax payable the taxpayer may also face penalties for late payment.
+In addition to any tax payable, the taxpayer may also face penalties for late payment.
 In addition, HMRC can charge additional penalties for non-disclosure of taxable income or gain.
 The non-disclosure penalties are reduced for co-operating with HMRC and providing the reason why the income or gain was not originally reported to HMRC.